TheSlimvReal/angular-elements-example/angular-elements-guide.md

 > ng build --prod --output-hashing none && node build-elements.js

-This command actually consists of two commands.
+This command actually consists of two operations.
 The first one builds the Angular app for production mode and prevents to output hashing.
 This means the files won't have hash-codes in their names and you can address them with the same name all the time.
 The second one runs the script that we wrote earlier.

-After this commands are finished, you will have a folder named `elements` containing one `.js` file, which contains all the code for the Angular environment and your component.
+After this operations are finished, you will have a folder named `elements` containing one `.js` file, which contains all the code for the Angular environment and your component.

 Now that you have a `angular-elements-test.js` file containing all the necessary source code, we can use this in a plain web page.
-To do this, we create a `index.html` file in the same folder where we have the `.js` file.
+To do this, we create a `index.html` file in the same folder where we have the new `.js` file.

 In this `index.html` file we put the following.